namjitharavind/student-service/README.md

 # Student Service

-### Student are the main customer of a student management system.
+### Student management system is collection of microservice applications to full fill the school fee collection of multiple schools.

 ![img_6.png](img_6.png)